kurtcms/standford-machine-learning/README.md

 This involves implementing regularised linear regression, using historical record of change of water level in a reservoir and the amount of water flowing out of a dam, to predict water outflow given the reservoir's water level change, using Octave/MATLAB's fmincg function.

-The dataset will be randomly divided into 3 parts.
+The dataset will be randomly divided into 3 parts:

-* Training set: for regression learning.
+* Training set: for regression learning
-* Cross-validation set: for determining the regularisation parameter.
+* Cross-validation set: for determining the regularisation parameter
-* Test set: for evaluating the regression performance.
+* Test set: for evaluating the regression performance

 ### Regularised Linear Regression